vybe urgent care is currently offering two forms of COVID-19 testing for patients.

 - PCR test: For symptomatic patients.
 PCR tests begin with an online urgent care visit.

 - Rapid antigen test: For asymptomatic patients.
-A virtual appointment is not needed, so you may schedule an appointment at your nearest vybe urgent care location.
+All rapid tests require an appointment, which you may schedule at your nearest vybe urgent care location.

 - Antibody test: Determines if you’ve had prior exposure to COVID-19 and have built an antibody for the virus.
 Coronavirus antibody tests begin with an online urgent care visit.